CPernet/ReproducibleQuantitativeDataScience/README.md

 ### Day 3 - Better coding

-- Literate programming - lecture and exercises (1h)
+- Programming - lecture and exercises
-- Good coding practices - lecture and exercises (2h)
+- Good coding practices - lecture and exercises
-- Time to update your code - practical from student's own analysis scripts (3h)
+- Time to update your code - update your own scripts and functions, work in teams and with teachers, review each other work (3h)

 ### Day 4 - Better analyses